MJoergen/nexys4ddr/offloader/Episodes/ep10_-_Fact/README.md

 * Number of (X, Y) pairs discarded, because all Factoring modules are busy.
 * Number of (X, Y) pairs discarded, because two Factoring modules respond simultaneously.
 * Number of completely factored (X, Y) pairs.
+* Average number of clock cycles to factor a single Y value.

 Furthermore, I've made it possible to control the number of primes to factor over, as well as the number of factoring modules to use.

 ## Testing in simulation
 We have added many small modules in this episode, and I've chosen to write a small test bench for each of these small modules.
-The makefile is common, so you'll manually need to select the test bench to run.
-This is done by un-commenting the corresponding name in lines 5-14 of math/Makefile.

 ## Testing in hardware